geekjr/quickai/README.md

 ### How to use

 Please see the examples folder for details.
-For the YOLOV4, you can download weights from [here](https://github.com/geekjr/quickai/releases/download/1.3.0/checkpoints.zip)
+For the YOLOV4, you can download weights from [here](https://github.com/geekjr/quickai/releases/download/1.3.0/checkpoints.zip).
+Full documentation is in the wiki section of the repo.

 ### Issues/Questions

 If you encounter any bugs, please open a new issue so they can be corrected.
 If you have general questions, please use the discussion section.

 ### Credits

 Most of the code for the YOLO implementation was taken from "The AI Guy's" [tensorflow-yolov4-tflite](https://github.com/theAIGuysCode/tensorflow-yolov4-tflite) repo.
 Without this, the YOLO implementation would not be possible.
 Thank you!